anntzer/mplcursors/doc/index.rst

 Welcome to mplcursors' documentation!
 =====================================

-:mod:`mplcursors` provides interactive, clickable annotations for :mod:`matplotlib`.
+:mod:`mplcursors` provides interactive data selection cursors for :mod:`matplotlib`.
 It is inspired from :mod:`mpldatacursor` (https://github.com/joferkington/mpldatacursor), with a much simplified API.